 Questions to Ask Yourself Before Starting a Business

-If you’ve been thinking about whether the entrepreneur life is right for you, here are 5 questions to ask yourself before starting a business.
+If you’ve been thinking about whether the entrepreneur life is proper for you, here are 5 questions to ask yourself before starting a business.

 1. What value will my business add to the marketplace?

-This is the first of many questions to ask yourself before starting a business: what makes your business unique?
-You should be offering something that’s cheaper, better, faster, or has better technology than what’s already on the market.
-If your offering isn’t challenging what’s already out there, you’ll have a hard time overcoming the competition.
+This is the first of many questions to ask yourself before starting a business: What makes your business unique?
+It would help if you offered something cheaper, better, faster, or with better technology than what’s already on the market.
+If your offering isn’t challenging what’s already out there, you’ll have difficulty overcoming the competition.
 Warren Buffett, the legendary investor, only puts his money into businesses with a defensible competitive moat.
 That’s evidence for a critical lesson to entrepreneurs.

 2. Do I have the resources I need?